watershade/watershade.github.io/docs/ROS2/How_To_Install_VxWorks_On_RPI4.markdown

 Out:   serial,vidconsole
 Err:   serial,vidconsole
 Net:
-Warning: ethernet@7d580000 MAC addresses don`t match:
+Warning: ethernet@7d580000 MAC addresses don’t match:
 Address in DT is                dc:a6:32:c8:21:09 Address in environment is       dc:a6:32:07:b3:a4
 eth0: ethernet@7d580000